BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Methods

 Unlike the surface attack described in the previous section, the subtlety of the shallow backdoor makes it harder to detect (if applied in a practical, wild setting).
 By injecting this backdoor, we isolate the attack within the language model and manipulate the output of the pipeline without interfering with the generative model components.

-The qualitative results in Fig. \ref{resultsFigure} prove the validity of this approach and the effects that it can have on a sophisticated, text-to-image pipeline like stable diffusion.
-With the emergence and continued growth of large language models like the CLIP ViT-L/14 \cite{Radford2021}, we need to be increasingly sure that the models we deploy have not been injected with malicious backdoors.
-This allows us to take steps towards developing responsible generative AI systems.
+The qualitative results presented in later sections (and the supplementary material) highlight the validity of this approach and the effects that it can have on sophisticated, text-to-image pipelines.
+With the emergence and continued growth of large language models like the CLIP ViT-L/14 \cite{Radford2021}, we need to continuously ensure that the models we deploy have not been injected with malicious backdoors.